Spotted in China: first generation Mitsubishi Sigma

 The first generation Mitsubishi Sigma, also known as Diamante/Magna/Verada/V3000, was manufactured from 1990 until 1996.
 It was a stand-alone model developed to bring the Mitsubishi brand into a higher segment of the market.
-Main export markets were the U.S. and Europe where the Sigma name was used, in Japan it was called Diamante, in honor of the Mitsubishi logo.
+Main export markets were the U.S. and Europe.
 The Mitsubishi Sigma was never exported to China and this particular car is the very first Sigma we meet in country.

 Computer on/off button on fuel cap is always good.